Aviral2642/AI-Attack-Atlas/README.md

-# 🧠 AI Attack Atlas
+# AI Attack Mind Map – The Complete Guide to AI Security Threats

 The **AI Attack Atlas** is the **most comprehensive mind map** of adversarial techniques, attack surfaces, and pivot paths across **modern AI systems**.